- What Does the “EXCEPTION_ACCESS_VIOLATION” Error Mean on Windows 10/11?

 Run the problematic program again to see if you still get the error.

-Fix 7: Run the system file checker and DISM tools
+Fix 7: Run the SFC and DISM tools

-To run the System File Checker (SFC) tool, follow the detailed steps below:
+To run the System File Checker tool, follow the detailed steps below:

 Once the scan and repair process is complete, restart your computer to apply the changes.